Thursday, February 5, 2026

 Failing to document phone conversations and verbal evidence

-Issuing final responses without clearly showing the reasoning.
+Issuing final responses without clearly showing the reasoning and evidence behind the decision

 In regulated environments, reasoning without evidence often falls short and increases the likelihood of escalation being upheld.
 Speed without structure increases risk.
 Structure with visibility improves speed and decision quality.